krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/peg-unplug-side-4.py.md

-# peg-unplug-side: pull the peg out from the side
+# peg-unplug-side: grab the peg and pull it out from the side
-# def peg_unplug_side(robot):
+def peg_unplug_side(robot):
-   if check("the robot's gripper is not vertically aligned with the peg"):
-        robot.put("gripper above peg")
+    if check("the robot's gripper is not vertically aligned with the peg"): robot.put("gripper above peg")
-   if check("the robot's gripper is not around peg and the peg is not horizontally aligned with hole"):
-        robot.align("peg to hole")
-   if check("the peg is horizontally aligned with hole"):
-        robot.grab("peg")
-   if check("the robot's gripper is forward aligned with the peg and the peg is not aligned with the hole"):
+    if check("the peg is not left of the robot's gripper and the peg is not forward aligned with the robot's gripper"): robot.grab("peg")
-        robot.move("gripper to left of peg") if check("the robot's gripper is around peg"): robot.pull("peg out of hole")
+    if check("the robot's gripper is forward aligned with the peg"): robot.pull("peg out of hole")